-Mrs Bedford taught English as second language.
+Mrs Bedford taught English to people not exactly enamoured of the language.
 Apparently anything you got wrong had to be fixed below your work under the heading “corrections”.
 Anything you got wrong in your corrections had to be fixed under the heading “corrections of corrections”.
 Mistakes in those would be “corrections of corrections of corrections”.
 And so on, ad infinitum!
 She never gave up.
 You WOULD get it all right eventually!

-In matric the rugby season started and I suddenly thought: Why’m I playing rugby?
+In matric the 1972 rugby season started and I suddenly thought: ‘Why’m I playing rugby?
 I’m playing because people think I have to play rugby!
-I don’t.
+I don’t.’

 So I didn’t.

 It caused a mild little stir, especially for ou Vis, mnr Alberts in the primary school.
-He came up from the laerskool specially to voice his dismay.
-Nee man, jy moet ons tweede Tommy Beford wees! he protested.
+He came up from the laerskool specially to politely voice his dismay.
+Nee man, jy moet ons tweede Tommy Bedford wees! he protested.
 That was optimistic.
-I had played some good rugby when I shot up and became the tallest in the team, not because of real talent for the game – as I went on to prove.
+I had played some good rugby when I shot up and became the tallest in the team, not because of any real talent for the game – as I went on to prove.